These Gluten-Free Chocolate Muffins are scrumptious. They are also dairy-free, grain-free, and refined sugar-free making them Paleo friendly as well.

 These grain-free chocolate muffins are fluffy, tender, and perfectly palate-pleasing.

 They were insanely delicious fresh out of the oven and just as enjoyable reheated the next day.
 My girls don't tend to like muffins with almond flour in them and they were so fluffy they couldn't tell the difference.
 Shhh, don't tell them!

-If my girls know these muffins are actually healthy they may turn their little noses up at them.
+If my girls know these gluten-free chocolate muffins are actually healthy they may turn their little noses up at them.
 I'm going to keep it a secret until they are ready to learn to make them.
 Just in case.

-My Paleo Chocolate Chip Muffins and Paleo Snickerdoodle Muffins also make great, filling breakfasts and they both use the same base ingredients.
+My Paleo Chocolate Chip Muffins also make great, filling breakfasts and they both use the same base ingredients.
 There really is no excuse not to make one of these yummy, healthy muffins for breakfast.

 To top it all off, all of these paleo muffins freeze well!
 I often make up extra batches and freeze them for busy weeks, camping, or traveling and they are still tender and delightful.

 Gluten-Free Muffin Recipes: